Hear-Ye/find-your-district-and-representatives/README.md

-# Find Your District
+# Find Your District + Representatives

 Created by: [Andrew Chen Wang](https://github.com/Andrew-Chen-Wang)

 Created on: 23 June 2021

-This Starlette app, given geographic coordinates, gets a user their coordinates
+This Starlette app, given geographic coordinates, gets a user which federal district they're in.
+Users can also find their representative through here.

 ---
 ### Usage